 - The Friends Programme

 - Mighty Minds

+- Lego Therapy

+- Bucket Time / Attention Autism

 - Fun Friends

-- Rainbows
+- ELSA

 - Theraplay Activities

+- Education Mental Health Practitioner from CAMHS

 Emotional Literacy and the PHSE curriculum underpins the Behaviour Policy and The Restorative approach to dealing with all behavior and improving emotional and social development.
-We work closely with our CAMHs clinician to continue to build on the Healthy Minds project which we have embedded throughout school.
+We work closely with our CAMHs clinicians to continue to build on the Healthy Minds project which we have embedded throughout school.